sca075/mqtt_vacuum_camera/README.md

 10) No Go, Virtual Walls, Zone Clean, Active Segments and Obstacles are draw on the map when available.
 11) [Auto Zooming the room (segment)](./docs/auto_zoom.md) when the vacuum is cleaning it.
 12) Support Actions "reload" and "reset_trims" implemented for changing the camera settings without restarting Home Assistant.
+13) Rand256 sensors are pre-configured from the integration, this will allow you to have all the sensors available in Home Assistant.
+14) Added the [**Actions**](./docs/actions.md) for Rand256 / Hypfer to control the vacuums without to format the MQTT messages.
 </details>